hlinhn/geometric-motion/README.md

 # Interpretable axes from geometry analysis of human motion generators

+Based on the work done by Wang and Ponce [[1]](#1), we analyzed the structure of the latent space of human motion learned by VAEs, to understand if these spaces contain interpretable change directions even without explicit training.

 ### How to run

 1. `conda env create -f environment.yml`